gohugoio/hugo/content/en/commands/hugo_server.md

       --templateMetrics        display metrics about template executions
-      --templateMetricsHints   calculate some improvement hints when combined with --templateMetrics -t, --theme strings          themes to use (located in /themes/THEMENAME/) --trace file             write trace to file (not useful in general) -w, --watch                  watch filesystem for changes and recreate as needed (default true)
+      --templateMetricsHints   calculate some improvement hints when combined with --templateMetrics -t, --theme strings          themes to use (located in /themes/THEMENAME/) --tlsAuto                generate and use locally-trusted certificates.
+      --tlsCertFile string     path to TLS certificate file --tlsKeyFile string      path to TLS key file --trace file             write trace to file (not useful in general) -w, --watch                  watch filesystem for changes and recreate as needed (default true)
 ```